Skip to content

 Northern Flicker

 It is also native to some areas in Central America, such as Cuba and the Cayman Islands.
-One interesting thing about the northern flicker is that it is one of the few woodpecker species that migrate.
+One exciting thing about the northern flicker is that it is one of the few woodpecker species that migrate.

-Migration means that these birds travel from one place to another during different seasons.
+Migration means these birds travel from one place to another during different seasons.
 They do this to find food and suitable habitats.

 The northern flicker migrates to different regions depending on the time of year.
 During the breeding season, which is usually in the spring or summer, the northern flicker can be found in many parts of North America.